-You need this recipe in your life!
+You NEED this easy breadsticks recipe in your life!

-But before you make them, I have let you know I debated on whether or not to call them, “Ugly Duckling Breadsticks” because every time I line them up on the baking sheet, I am worried they won’t “turn out” because they start out, well… ugly…They are thin and flat, uneven and you can see every imperfection…
+Before you make these delicious Garlic Parmesan Breadsticks, I have to let you know that I debated on whether or not to call them “Ugly Duckling Breadsticks” because every time I line them up on the baking sheet, I worry they won’t “turn out.”
+They start out, so … ugly!
+They are thin, flat, and uneven, and you can see every imperfection…

-But then they start to rise…
+But then, they start to rise…

-And then bake in a bath of butter until golden … (I never said these were diet breadsticks 😉 )
+And they bake in a bath of butter until golden … (I never said these were diet breadsticks 😉 )

 So delicious, they might just be the “most delicious thing you’ve ever had!”

 BUTTER, BUTTER, BUTTER: What sets these breadsticks apart is the fact they bake IN butter.
 Not only does this infuse them with butter so its not just a surface afterthought, but it also makes your life easier because you don’t have to brush each baked breadstick individually in butter afterward.

 To melt in butter, you will add butter to a rimmed baking sheet and let it melt in the oven, just be sure you take it out of the oven as soon as the butter is melted so it doesn’t burn.
 You may even want to set a timer for yourself because it can be easy to forget about!

 PROOF YEAST: Remember how I said I use to be scared of yeast?
 Well, there is nothing to be worried about because you can actually SEE if your yeast is alive and working before you make anything with it.

 After you combine your yeast, water & sugar in the bowl of your stand mixer, let it sit for 5-10 minutes until the yeast is foamy.
 If your yeast does not foam, it means the water was too hot and killed the yeast, the water was too cold OR your yeast is too old.
 Refrigerated active dry yeast only has a shelf life of about 6 months.